-If you are a high school senior with an SAT of 1270 or an ACT of 29 and an unweighted GPA of 3.50, or a college student with a 3.50 GPA and are in your second semester freshman year, you may qualify for an Honors scholarship, which is $4,000 per year.
+If you are a high school senior with an SAT of 1270 or an ACT of 29 and have an unweighted GPA of 3.50, or are a college student with a 3.50 GPA with no more than 60 college credits, you may qualify for an Honors scholarship, which is $4,000 per year.
 An Honors student who meets the grade point average criteria can amass up to $16,000 worth of scholarships over four years.

 An early class registration period, a generous Honors or National Merit scholarship, and smaller class size (16:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.

 Over 40 Honors seminars are offered across the curriculum: these courses are discussion driven, emphasize higher-level critical thinking skills, and are taught by our senior faculty, over 90% of whom possess a doctorate in their teaching discipline.

 Once Honors students reach junior status, they petition one Honors course per semester (3 total) in their desired major field of study: these petitioned courses provide additional academic enrichment enabling the student to complete an Honors project jointly agreed upon by the